 As women of childbearing age have become heavier, the trade-off between maternal and child health created by variation in gestational weight gain has become more difficult to reconcile.
-The Weight Gain During Pregnancy podcast looks at some of the key findings and recommendations from the Visit the IOM report page.report.
+The Weight Gain During Pregnancy podcast looks at some of the key findings and recommendations from the Institute of Medicine report.
+Visit the IOM report page.

 The fragmented information that consumers receive about the nutritional value and health risks associated with fish and shellfish can result in confusion or misperceptions about these food sources.
 This episode looks at the available research and provides listeners with tips and guidelines when choosing seafood.
 Read the report online and visit the IOM report page.